Bucharest Pride: Political reactions

 GayFest 2007 did not receive an official reaction from any political party in Romania.
 Some politicians did, however, make homophobic comments regarding the event.
 Gheorghe Flutur, the vice-president of the Liberal Democratic Party, stated in a television interview that he has "a poor opinion" of LGBTQ people, and that he disapproves of the liberties they have obtained.

 Radu Ţîrle, a Romanian MEP representing the Democratic Party, expressed his opposition to the gay pride parade, stating "The homosexual parade in Bucharest is a shame for Romania.
 It is regrettable that behind the so-called freedom of sexual orientation and freedom of opinion, the proselytism of this deviant and immoral behaviour is allowed to proliferate.
 The sexual orientation of anyone is a purely personal matter and its freedom is guaranteed by law, but it should not degenerate into manifestations which tend towards proselytism." Ţîrle also criticised the Bucharest City Hall for authorising the march. Ţîrle has in the past made derogatory comments about other minorities, such as the Roma, Hungarians, and religious minorities, and in December 2006 the Democratic Party voted to no longer endorse him as a candidate for the next European Parliament elections.
-It is important to note that the Mayor of Bucharest, Adriean Videanu, who authorised the pride parade, is also a member of the Democratic Party.

 Gigi Becali, known for his repeated homophobic comments at previous LGBT events, stated, "I have nothing against them, but why they make a parade, I don't understand.
 Let them meet in the park, 300, 500 of them, to make a show.
 I would have nothing against it, but a parade, propaganda?
 It is abnormal."
 Becali, who is also the president of the Steaua football club, stated that he doesn't want any more homosexuals coming to Ghencea Stadium, but later appeared to contradict himself by saying "Discrimination?
 It's discrimination if I don't let them come.
 Where's the discrimination?"
 The National Council for Combating Discrimination announced that it will be investigating if Becali's comments breach Romania's anti-discrimination laws, which also cover speech.
 In a later interview, however, Becali declared, "I love them [homosexuals] in the same way that I love all other people.
 They can marry at the City Hall, every day, 10 of them if they want to.
 But in church, they don't have a place.

 Corneliu Vadim Tudor, the president of the far-right Greater Romania Party, stated that public manifestations of homosexuality should be banned, because they "violate the sight, hearing and education of children" and "provoke the Church".
 However, he added that violence against LGBT people is a "form of barbarism", and should not be accepted under any circumstances.